 Selection Criteria: Award recipients will have demonstrated a commitment to course and fieldwork while exemplifying characteristics needed to address current environmental issues.

 SEAS Application Process: Submit your response to each question separately, numbered and in order.
-Attach your current CV and email your responses to the questions below to SEAS.Honors@umich.edu by the deadline.
+Attach your current CV and email your responses to the questions below to SEAS.Honors@umich.edu no later than 9:00 AM on Monday, March 1, 2021.
 Your responses to the questions must not exceed one double-sided page, single-spaced, 11-point font.

 - SEAS program area (field of study):